Concordium/concordium-net-sdk/README.md

   60 // Use a timeout of 60 seconds.
 );
 ```
 The [`ConcordiumClient`](http://developer.concordium.software/concordium-net-sdk/api/Concordium.Sdk.Client.ConcordiumClient.html) constructor also optionally takes a [`GrpcChannelOptions`](https://grpc.github.io/grpc/csharp-dotnet/api/Grpc.Net.Client.GrpcChannelOptions.html) object which can be used to specify various settings specific to the underlying [`GrpcChannel`](https://grpc.github.io/grpc/csharp-dotnet/api/Grpc.Net.Client.GrpcChannel.html) instance which handles the communication with the node.
-This could be the retry policy of the client or whether the connection should be kept alive if no calls are made event for an extended period of time.
+These could be settings that dictate the retry policy or specify parameters for the [keepalive ping](https://github.com/grpc/grpc/blob/master/doc/keepalive.md), which can be vital to the robustness of the application.

 ### Working with account transactions